-Witness our lowest: Bollywood lashes out at media for mobbing Rhea Chakraborty at NCB office
+Witnessed our lowest: Bollywood lashes out at media for mobbing Rhea Chakraborty at NCB office

 Mumbai, Sep 06: Several Bollywood personalities, including actors Taapsee Pannu, Swara Bhasker, and filmmaker Anubhav Sinha, criticised media's mobbing of actor Rhea Chakraborty, flouting all standard protocols amid COVID-19 pandemic, as she reached Narcotics Control Bureau (NCB) office on Sunday.